drjwbaker/bitcurator-workflow/documents/2016-06-13_digitalmedia-processingworkflow-v02a.md

 		- Calculate SHA-256: yes.
 		- Re-read source after acquisition: no.
 		- Verify image after acquisition: yes.
-- When process is complete (Guymager should report ‘Finished – Verified & Ok’ in the ‘State’ column), make a copy of capture and metadata in a backup folder.
+- When process is complete (Guymager should report ‘Finished – Verified & Ok’ in the ‘State’ column), eject the media, and make a copy of capture and metadata in a backup folder.

 ______
 ## Reporting